How Can I Get More

 Build it and they will come, they said!
 This phrase isn’t strictly true when it comes to building websites.
-Many people are under the impression that selling online is easy once they have a website, but the truth is, there is a lot of work to be done if you want your website to get genuine hits which lead to sales.
+Many people are under the impression that selling online is easy once they have a website, but the truth is, there is a lot of work to be done if you want genuine website hits which lead to sales.
 Attracting the right audience is down to:

 - The Name of Your Business